 Business Performance Management, however, is much more than data analysis and using records to find out why, it’s operational too.
 Taking a top-down, strategic approach, BPM uses key measures (such as OKR, KPIs and performance appraisals) to assess performance, set goals, develop knowledge, establish plans of action and put into practice improved processes.
 It’s simply not business as usual, it’s about continuous improvement, and ensuring that BPM is revisited at frequent intervals throughout the year.

 Should I be using both business intelligence and Business Performance Management?

 The more successful companies will use both BI and BPM to operate efficiently, as both have useful implications for businesses.

-Whilst BI is used to ensure companies can identify the root cause of a problem, BPM will help determine key areas of improvement, and thus the strategic goals to drive the company nearer to their goals.
+Whilst BI is used to ensure companies can identify the root cause of a problem, BPM will help determine key areas of improvement, and thus the strategic goals to drive the company nearer to its goals.

 When we talk about continuous improvement of performance, following a cyclic process makes perfect sense.

 Much like the Plan-Do-Check-Act cycle, the components that make up the Business Performance Management Cycle are interdependent of each other.
-In other words, changes in one area affects another; and so the framework should be viewed as a whole.
+In other words, changes in one area affect another; and so the framework should be viewed as a whole.